-From time to time, certain of the Company's investments may be restricted as to resale.
+From time to time, the Company's ability to sell certain of its investments is subject to certain legal or contractual restrictions.
 For instance, private investments that are not registered under the Securities Act of 1933, as amended (the "Securities Act"), cannot be offered for public sale in a non-exempt transaction without first being registered.
 In other cases, certain of the Company's investments have restrictions such as lock-up agreements that preclude the Company from offering these securities for public sale.
-At May 31, 2016, the Company held the following restricted investments: